caktus/guidebook/docs/deploy-strategies.md

     Come up with something new because we've run out of options
 ```

 This should come up with something for most projects.
-We\'d only have
+We'd only have
-trouble if we had a project needing a lot of scaling that couldn\'t use
+trouble if we had a project needing a lot of scaling that couldn't use
 AWS for some reason.